ibaiape/easyhunting/README.md

 ***Intel sources available!***: *virustotal, bazaar, urlhaus, threatfox, alienvault, triage* and *tweetfeed*.
 You just need api key for virustotal and triage.

 ***To-do***
-* Get threat info from intel sources in a bulk process (file with a ioc in each row).
+* Get threat info from intel sources in a bulk process (file with a ioc in each row) with json output.

 ***Contributors***